JudgeGroovyman/JudgeGroovyman.github.io/Assets.md

  QoL: Assets to improve QoL that I own but I might forget about
  ----------------------------
- 1. Some from my current TPS: DOTween, EasiestBoundingVolumes, PrimitivePlus, UVFreeShader, ComponentSaveSystem, Databox (CSVandGoogleSheets), ScriptInspector3
+ 1. Some from my current TPS: DOTween, EasiestBoundingVolumes, PrimitivePlus, UVFreeShader, ComponentSaveSystem, DataboxHB (CSVandGoogleSheets), ScriptInspector3
  2. HotReload: Moonsharp (LUA out of date but works) or Bolt ors
  3. Guplem Essentials is pooling and super easy scriptable animations
  4. SharpNEAT (train an AI to test my games for me)